Harishspice/Abhorrent-Sign-Tracker/README.md

 ## Acknowledgments

--Abhorrent Sign Tracker utilizes the power of OpenCV and MediaPipe libraries for hand and face tracking.
+- Abhorrent Sign Tracker utilizes the power of OpenCV and MediaPipe libraries for hand and face tracking.
 - Harishspice has created and is maintaining this project

 # Thank You